KQRC-FM: 1989–1992: KRVK

 On October 27, 1989, at 5:37 p.m., the station flipped to soft rock as KRVK, "98.9 The River".
 The station featured a talented line up on-air personalities who were compelled to speak in a laid-back, low-key restrained manner.
 The "River" format was the failed concept of radio consultant Eldon Karl Foulks Jr. (from E. Karl Broadcast Consulting) and Doug Kiel, Vice-Chairman and CEO of the Journal Broadcast Group.
 Dismal ratings plagued the station during its brief run.

 1992–present: KQRC

 On April 3, 1992, at 5 p.m., after playing "The River" by Garth Brooks, the station flipped to its current format as "98.9 The Rock", which debuted with Kansas City band Shooting Star's "Hang On For Your Life".
 The current KQRC call letters were adopted on April 20, 1992.

 The Rock has lived up to its name in the stability of its format, surviving a rock format shuffle in 1997 that claimed Kansas City's (then) longest-surviving (23 years) FM rock station, KYYS.
+Many stations tried (and failed) to achieve success over the years by copying the music and style of KYYS.
+KQRC took a different approach by targeting young adult males and playing bands that KYYS mainly ignored, like Metallica, Guns N' Roses, and Ozzy Osbourne.
+As grunge and alternative rock gained popularity through the 1990s, and without an alternative station that could be fully heard in Kansas City, KQRC regularly played artists like Nirvana, Green Day, and Soundgarden.

+When the original version of KYYS abruptly changed formats in September 1997, KQRC and sister-station KCFX simulcasted a farewell show featuring the KYYS staff.
+Just one month later, KYYS would be resurrected by a different owner on a new frequency.
+However, this version would focus solely on classic rock, further distancing itself from KQRC.
+It was around this time that KQRC changed its slogan from "Kansas City's Pure Rock" to "Kansas City's Rock Station," which it still uses today.